 Finance Matters - Division of Finance e-newletter with updates to the campus community on our efforts to refine and enhance the services we provide, and a synopsis of our Budget & Finance Network (BFAN) meetings for those unable to attend.

-Financial Reporting & Accounting Services - Part of the Division of Finance's University Finance Services, responsible for Accounts Receivable, monthly/year-end closings, endowment accounting, petty cash, and non-sponsored projects.
+Financial Reporting & Accounting Services (FRAS) - Part of the Division of Finance's University Finance Services, responsible for Accounts Receivable, monthly/year-end closings, endowment accounting, petty cash, and non-sponsored projects.
 Also referred to as General Accounting.

 Financial Statements - Official University documents prepared in accordance with U.S. generally accepted accounting principles set forth for public colleges and universities by the Governmental Accounting Standards Board.
 The management of the University is responsible for the integrity and objectivity of these financial statements, which are accessible to all.

 Fixed Assets - University of Vermont capital assets are considered fixed assets and are recorded at cost or, in the case of gifts, at the fair value at the date of donation in the Capital Assets (Fund 50X) section of the University's general ledger.

 FNIS - Foreign National Information System - A web-based, data-entry software application for foreign national tax compliance and income tax treaty analysis used by the University to collect information in lieu of the International Information Form (IIF)

 FootPrints - A web-based tool used to enter requests for access to and assistance with PeopleSoft.
 A link to log a Footprint is on the PeopleSoft log-in screen.